B-Stanley-0316/bikesharing/README.md

 #### Page 6: August Peak Hours
 ![Peak_hours](Images/Story_Peak_Hours.png)

 The sixth page shows the August Peak Hours of when the bikesharing is used most.
 The data shows between midnight and 4 AM are the best times for bike maintenance and repairs.
-From 4PM to 7PM the bikesharings is used the most.
+From 4PM to 7PM the bikesharing is used the most.

 #### Page 7: Top Starting Locations
 ![Map](Images/Story_High_Tourist_Map.png)